-- Disruptions of existing management processes are minimized. - Incremental costs are smaller than with other choices. - Current staff does not need re-education in language, planning and estimating skills, coding and testing procedures, and product shipment and installation techniques.
+- Disruptions of existing management processes are minimized. - Incremental costs are smaller than with other choices. - Current staff does not need re-education in language, planning and estimating skills, coding, testing, and maintenance procedures, and product shipment and installation techniques.
 Their knowledge and experience can be used to help train newer staff.